 I am an assistant professor in the department of computer science at Columbia University.
-My primary research interests are in the areas of computer security and privacy.
-More specifically, I am interested in building automated tools for finding and fixing security and privacy vulnerabilities.
-I also occasionally delve into software engineering, machine learning, and operating systems.
+My primary research interests are at the intersection of computer security and machine learning.
+More specifically, I am interested both in using machine learning to improve software security and in improving security and reliability of the machine learning models themselves.
+I also occasionally delve into software engineering and operating systems.

 Email: suman (AT) cs.columbia.edu

 - Spring 2020: Continuous Logic Networks (COMS E6998)